-Certificates for SSL/TLS under the EV Guidelines in addition to the above fields, shall include at least the following additional attributes in the Certificate subject DN:
+Certificates for SSL/TLS under the EV Guidelines , shall include at least the following attributes in the Certificate subject DN:

+- "organizationName"

+- "countryName"

+- "localityName" and/or "stateOrProvinceName"

 - "serialNumber"

 - "businessCategory"

 - "jurisdictionCountryName" and/or "jurisdictionStateOrProvinceName" and/or "jurisdictionLocalityName".

-Certificates for SSL/TLS under the EVCP and QCP-w policies per ETSI EN 319 411-1 and 319 411-2, in addition to the above fields, shall include at least the following additional attribute in the Certificate subject DN:
+Certificates for SSL/TLS under the EVCP and QEVCP-w policies per ETSI EN 319 411-1 and 319 411-2, in addition to the above fields, shall include at least the following additional attribute in the Certificate subject DN:

+• "organizationIdentifier"

-• "organizationIdentifier" and shall contain a QCStatement extension per ETSI TS 319 412-1.
+and shall contain a QCStatement extension per ETSI EN 319 412-1.

-Certificates for SSL/TLS and eSeal under the QCP-w-psd2 and QCP-l-psd2 policies, shall include at least the following additional attribute in the Certificate subject DN:
+Certificates for SSL/TLS and eSeal under the QEVCP-w-psd2 and QCP-l-psd2 policies, shall include at least the following additional attribute in the Certificate subject DN:

+• "organizationIdentifier"

-• "organizationIdentifier" and shall contain a PSD2 QCStatement that includes the NCA identifier and the PSP roles of the subject per ETSI TS 119 495.
+and shall contain a PSD2 QCStatement that includes the NCA identifier and the PSP roles of the subject per ETSI TS 119 495.